If you have more questions please contact us and we will be happy to help you.

 Yes, we can curved panels depending on the tightness of the radius.
 If you require these please contact ModCell® to discuss your specific requirements.

 How thick are the panels?
 [Back to top]

-ModCell® Core at 400mm deep plus battens and cladding on both the internal and external face.
+ModCell® Core at above depths are plus battens and depth of cladding on both the internal and external surfaces.

 Does ModCell® help towards the thermal mass of the building?
 [Back to top]

 ModCell® has an optimum combination of mass and super insulation.